marioteik/githubapi-test/README.md

 ## Instaling the application

-- clone the project with git: `git clone http://...`
+- clone the project with git: `git clone https://github.com/marioteik/githubapi-test.git`
+- enter the project's folder with `cd githubapi-test`
-- execute `npm install` inside the project's root folder
+- execute `npm install` to install dependencies

 ## Running the project